 We discovered not all vendors are created equal.

 Some of the things I think anybody should look at is the sales team and pre-sales support.
 How responsive are they prior to the sale?
-Are they?
-And that’s an indication to us of, well, are they really excited about your business?
-Is there a good match?
-Or is it not big enough because they’re not going to make their quota at the end of the quarter, and they’ve got bigger fish to fry?
-It’s indicative.
+And that’s an indication whether they are really excited about your business?
 If they’re not going to be attentive prior to the sale, whether it’s $1, or $1,000, or 10,000, what’s it going to be like after the sale?

 The other thing was technical support.
 During the sales process how easy was it to get to technical support – not just the pre-sale support for configuration of a server.
 Are they really interested in your success?
 Will they log on to the server, do a remote desktop session to really dig in and will they stay past five o’clock?